• Skip to primary navigation

 Make it meaty!
 The vegetable base can be switched out with chicken or beef base, and you can easily add in sausage or bacon.

 Change the veggies!
-Almost any veggie will work in this white bean soup.
+Almost any veggie will work in this cannellini bean soup.
 Add in whatever you like or use up the veggies in your fridge.
-Good options that I didn't include: celery, zucchini, cabbage, kale, fennel, potatoes & cauliflower.
-And note - it's okay to use canned or frozen veggies.
+Good options that I didn’t include: celery, zucchini, cabbage, kale, fennel, potatoes & cauliflower.
+And note – it’s okay to use canned or frozen veggies.

-đź‘¶ Tips for Picky Eaters
+👶 Tips for Picky Eaters

 Ice cubes to the rescue!
 My kids are always overly dramatic about food being too hot.
 Lol.
 If your kids are the same, let them drop 1-2 ice cubes in the soup and stir them around.